openfed/AccessibilityCheckServer/README.md

 ## Directory structure

-- See `drupal-server/` for the Node.js-based Drupal server files.
+- See `drupal-server/` (1) for the Node.js-based Drupal server files.
-- See `server/` for the Node.js-based Accessibility Check server files.
+- See `server/` (2) for the Node.js-based Accessibility Check WebSocket server files.
-- See `src/` for the Angular-based front-end.
+- See `src/` (3) for the Angular-based front-end.

+The WebSocket server at `server/` can be consumed either from the Angular front-end at `src/` or from the Drupal server at `drupal-server/`, depending on your use case (so either 1+2, or 2+3).

 ## Technologies